kagetora66/excelactor/README.md

 Overview

-This tool  processes a folder of Excel files (.xlsx), searches for rows containing a specified keyword, and exports the results to a CSV file..
+This tool  processes a folder of Excel files (.xlsx), searches for rows containing a specified keyword, and exports the results to an excel file..
 Key Features

 ✔ Bulk processing - Scan multiple Excel files in one operation